-[1] Setting these retry counts to a value below the default setting could result in degradation of the unrecovered error rate below the product specification.
+Setting these retry counts to a value below the default setting could result in an increased unrecovered error rate which may exceed the value given in this product manual.
+A setting of zero results in the drive not performing error recovery.